gaehlerm/SoftwareEngineering/README.md

 # 34. Refactoring Fundamentals

 "If you wait until you can make a complete justification for a change, you've waited too long." – Eric Evans

+There are books about refactoring techniques [Refactoring 2nd edition, Fowler] which are highly recommendable.
+Still, the most important aspect of refactoring is that you know how good code looks like (and that you have plenty of tests to back you up).
+If you know how the code is supposed to look like, you are always going to find a way, how to make it better.

 ## There will be change